skrodahl/NewTon/Docs/STYLES.md

 - Remaining "unused" classes are actually used (dynamically added by JavaScript)
 - Further optimization would be premature - diminishing returns
 - CSS is now lean, clean, and maintainable
+- All components (including modals) now use flat design button system

 **What Remains (2,885 lines):**
 All actively used and necessary: